BarbaraPruz/plantsim/README.md

   * pH: Best is 5.9-6.1, Good is 5.5-5.9 or 6.1-6.2, OK is 5.2-5.5 or 6.2-6.8.  otherwise poor.

 ## App Design
-The app has an MVC type architecture.
+The app has an architecture similar to MVC.
 To facilitate synchronization between the model and the view, the model classes implement an observer pattern.
 This allows the view (and controller) to be notified of changes.
+Unlike conventional MVC, the PlantSim Controller is not coordinating interactions between the view and model.

 Controller : creates all the top level objects for the model and view.
 It listens for plant changes and determines when the game is over (plant is 10" or dead)